 CircleCI is a modern continuous integration and continuous delivery (CI/CD) platform.
-The hosted solution is available at https://circleci.com/.
-The CircleCI Enterprise solution is installable inside your private cloud or data center.
+The hosted option is available at https://circleci.com/.
+CircleCI 2.0 is also installable inside your private cloud or data center.
 Both are free to try for two weeks.
 CircleCI automates build, test, and deployment of software.

 For example, after a software repository on GitHub or Bitbucket is authorized and added as a project to the circleci.com SaaS application, every new commit triggers a build and notification of success or failure through webhooks.
 CircleCI also supports Slack, HipChat, Campfire, Flowdock, and IRC notifications.
 Code coverage results are available from the details page for any project for which a reporting library is added.